alesparza/cennexus-log-condenser/README.md

 # cennexus-log-condenser

 A small project to clean up Cennexus Host logs.
+Cennexus is a Beckman Coulter automation line product and sometimes I need to pull a ton of data and filter out everything that isn't an ASTM message.

 ## Dependencies